-In the realm of the miniature, where the whimsical meets the practical, Mini Materials has carved out a niche that’s anything but small.
-As the world’s leading miniature construction company, Mini Materials is about igniting your imagination, providing educational tools that make learning a hands-on experience.
+In the world of the miniature, where the whimsical meets the practical, Mini Materials has discovered a niche that’s anything but small.
+As the world’s leading miniature construction company, Mini Materials is all about providing educational tools that make learning a hands-on experience.
 Under its new owner, Jared Waters, the company appeared on Shark Tank but didn’t close a deal.
 Currently, Mini Materials is worth an estimated $500,000.

 Jared Waters’ Background

-Tracing its roots back to 2015, Mini Materials was the brainchild of Mat Hofma and Erik Polumbo.
+Tracing its roots back to 2015, Mini Materials was started by Mat Hofma and Erik Polumbo.
 Mat is an art director, and Erik is a real estate broker and serial entrepreneur.

 Together, they spotted a void in the market for realistic, scaled-down construction materials.
 Their target audience?
 Hobbyists, professionals, and dreamers alike, crafting pint-sized architectural marvels.